 This special one-time exhibit featured interactive stations for children and adults to explore Doraemon’s universe.
 There were theaters running clips from the show, an art gallery of Fujiko F. Fujio’s work and statue-sized images of the show’s characters.
 In addition to that, there were re-creations straight from Doraemon’s world, including a magical “anywhere door.”

 You can find the Bishop Museum in Honolulu.
 It was founded in 1889, in memory of Bernice Pauahi Bishop, the wife of Charles Reed Bishop and last direct descendant of King Kamehameha I. Today, the museum is the largest in Hawaii and acts as a home to the largest collection of Polynesian cultural and scientific artifacts in the world.
 It includes a massive library and archive full of books, periodicals, newspapers and special collections as well as the Hawaiian Royal Regalia, royal crown and consort’s crown.

-The museum is closed and on Tuesdays and opens to the public from 9 am to 5 pm.
-Admission to the Bernice Pauahi Bishop Museum is $19.95 for adults, $14.95 for youths age 4-12, and $16.95 for seniors.
+You can visit the museum from 9 am to 5 pm everyday except on Tuesdays.
+Admission to the Bishop Museum is $19.95 for adults, $14.95 for youths age 4-12, and $16.95 for seniors.
 Admission for residents of Hawaii and members of the military (with ID) runs $12.95 for adults, $8.95 for youths and $10.95 for seniors.